cjohnson318/cjohnson318.github.io/_posts/2024-03-26-writing-better-python-scripts.markdown

 For an extra layer of sanity, include a `CHANGELOG` in your project.
 This is different from just copy/pasting your git log.
 Maintaining a changelog describes what was added, changed, deprecated, removed, or fixed at in every version.
 It is intended to be consumed by humans and answer questions like, "Are we still doing X in version Y?".
 The site [keepachangelog.com](https://keepachangelog.com/) is the best resource on this topic.

+## Bonus: Debugging

+Before Python 3.7 you needed to use `import pdb; pdb.set_trace()` now you can simply say `breakpoint()`.
+This will open a debugging environment.
+You can use `p` to print a variable, `n` to go to the next line, `s` to step into an instruction, `c` to go to the next breakpoint, and `q` to quit.
+These are the most basic and intuitive commands.
+More information can be found [here](https://docs.python.org/3/library/pdb.html).

 ## Bonus: Windows Executables

 I use [PyInstaller](https://pyinstaller.org/en/stable/) for building binary executable EXEs for Windows out of Python projects.
 The downside is that this solution does not support cross compilation, so you still need a Windows machine in order to build the executable.